edeno/Prospectus-Presentation/src/presentation.md

 % Eric Denovellis
 % November 23, 2015

-# Background: The Role of ACC and dlPFC in Supporting Fexible Behavior
+# Background: The Role of ACC and dlPFC in Supporting Flexible Behavior

 # The Dataset